Erdogan visits Ukraine hoping to play mediator with Russia | Law-Order

 - Turkey

+"God willing we will successfully overcome this problematic period between these two countries," Erdogan said, adding that statements from both Ukraine and Russia had so far played down the prospect of a direct military conflict.
+The talks were due to be start with a bilateral meeting between the presidents at 1000 GMT.

-Ankara offered in November to help ease building tensions, and last month Turkish diplomatic sources said both Russia and Ukraine were open to the idea.
-A separate Turkish official, speaking on condition of anonymity, said Erdogan will call on both sides to exercise restraint, and added Ankara wanted to continue its cooperation with both of the "very important" countries.
+DRONES A Turkish official, speaking on condition of anonymity, told Reuters that Ankara expects tensions to ease after the talks and that Erdogan will deliver messages that include calling on both sides to exercise restraint.

-Turkey's "approach is not picking one side or standing against one country in the tensions," the official said.
-"With Erdogan's initiative and with some of the messages he will convey, we expect tensions to ease."
+Turkey's "approach is not picking one side or standing against one country in the tensions," the official said, adding that Ankara wanted continued cooperation with both countries.
 Turkey shares the Black Sea with Ukraine and Russia.
-Erdogan has said the conflict would be unacceptable in the region and warned Russia that an invasion would be unwise.
+Erdogan has said conflict would be unacceptable in the region and warned Russia that an invasion would be unwise.

-While forging cooperation with Russia on defense and energy, Turkey has opposed Moscow's policies in Syria and Libya, as well as its annexation of the Crimean peninsula in 2014.
-It has also sold sophisticated drones to Ukraine and inked a deal to produce more near Kyiv, angering Russia.
-Ukraine's prime minister said on Wednesday that Ukraine and Turkey would sign a dozen agreements including a free trade deal during the talks in Kyiv.
+While forging cooperation on defence and energy, Turkey has opposed Moscow's policies in Syria and Libya, as well as its annexation of the Crimean peninsula in 2014.
+It has also sold sophisticated drones to Ukraine, angering Russia.
+Ukrainian Defence Minister Oleksii Reznikov told a briefing ahead of Erdogan's visit that Turkey and Ukraine will press ahead with a plan to build drones in Ukraine.
+The two countries will also sign a free trade agreement, along with several more deals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)